-Background: Guatemala is invaded and colonised by the Spanish early in the 16th Century.
-The country proclaims its independence in 1821, but real reform is not achieved until 1944 when a civilian is elected president.
-However, the reformist government is overthrown by a Central Intelligence Agency (CIA) backed coup d'état in June 1954.
+Guatemala proclaims its independence in 1821, but real reform is not achieved until 1944 when a civilian is elected president.
+The following 10 years see the introduction of a land acquisition program designed to improve the livelihood of the landless Mayan peasantry.
+In June 1954 the reformist government is overthrown by a Central Intelligence Agency (CIA) backed coup d'état.

 An outbreak of protests against the now military-aligned government in March and April of 1962 marks the beginning a 34-year civil war between leftist guerrilla groups and the government for control of the country.
 The Mayan peasants are caught in the middle and suffer the brunt of the violence and killings.
 More background.

-Mini biography: Born on 16 June 1926 in Huehuetenango, a city in the western highlands of Guatemala.
-He is one of a family of 11 children.
+Born on 16 June 1926 in Huehuetenango, a city in the western highlands of Guatemala.
+He is the third of his parent's 11 children.

 Ríos Montt receives his primary and secondary schooling in Huehuetenango.
 He begins his career in the Guatemalan Army straight after finishing school in 1943.
 In 1946 he enrols as a cadet at the Escuela Politecnica (Military Academy) in Guatemala City.
 His training includes a period at the notorious United States Army School of the Americas (SOA - since renamed the Western Hemisphere Institute for Security Cooperation) at Fort Gulick in the Panama Canal Zone.

 Dubbed the "school of assassins" and the "school of coups", the SOA provides instruction in counterinsurgency strategies, psychological warfare, torture and assassination.
 Ríos Montt takes a basic infantry course and a special course in mechanics, motors and heavy weapons at the school in 1950.